BC-CSCI-1102-F18-MW/ps0.5/README.md

 3. Click OK three times.

 *NOTE:* If you don't see a variable named `CLASSPATH`, click **New** and in the popup window enter `CLASSPATH` for the variable name.
 Then, perform the instructions above.
+If you have problems with any of these steps, reach out to the Windows expert TA, Anthony.

 ### Part 4: Install and configure Atom